gitbarlew/AnyGPT-on-Colab---OLLAMA-with-UI-on-Colab/README.md

 ## Requirements:

-Google Account
-Familiarity with Google Colab
+Google Account and Familiarity with Google Colab

 ## Instructions:
-The detailed instructions for setup and usage are provided in the included Jupyter Notebook (ChatGPT_Colab_Ollama.ipynb).
+The detailed instructions for setup and usage are provided in the included Jupyter Notebook (AnyGPT_Colab_OLLAMA_with_UI_on_Colab.ipynb).

 ## Additional Resources: